ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 `touchterrain/stuff` contains, well, stuff, such as pdfs and example data files.

 ## Appendix

 ### Getting large geotiffs from Google Earth Engine
 - The example script below shows how to download potentially very large, high resolution geotiffs from Google Earth Engine.
-It works around the 10 mega-pixel download limitation by exporting it to Google Drive instead, from which it can then be downloaded and processed with the stand alone version of TouchTerrain.
+It works around the 10 mega-pixel download limitation by exporting it to Google Drive instead, from which it can then be downloaded and processed with the standalone version of TouchTerrain.
 - The example area will only create a 1 Mb geotiff but has been shown to work for larger areas. **Be warned that exporting large areas to a Google Drive can potentially take hours(!).**

 - To run this code, you'll need a Google Earth Engine account.
 Then, go to [https://code.earthengine.google.com/](https://code.earthengine.google.com/), create a new Script (left side) and copy/paste the code below into it.
-- You will need to know the designation for the DEM source (e.g. `JAXA/ALOS/AW3D30/V2_2`) and what the elevation band is called (e.g. `AVE_DSM`) which you can get from  the Explore in Earth Engine code snippet you get from DEM info link on the web app [example](https://developers.google.com/earth-engine/datasets/catalog/JAXA_ALOS_AW3D30_V2_2).
+- You will need to know the designation for the DEM source (e.g. `JAXA/ALOS/AW3D30/V2_2`) and what the elevation band is called (e.g. `AVE_DSM`) which you can get from  the *Explore in Earth Engine* code snippet you get from the DEM info link on the web app [example](https://developers.google.com/earth-engine/datasets/catalog/JAXA_ALOS_AW3D30_V2_2).
 This will also tells you the meter resolution of the DEM, which is the smallest number you can put into the scale parameter of the Export routine.
 - To get the lat/long coordinates of the top right and bottom left corner of your print area box, use the web app and look at the coordinate info in the Area selection box.
 - Finally you'll need to know the EPSG code for the coordinate system to use.
 For UTM, just export a low res version of the are you want with the web app and look into the log file (search for EPSG).
+Other coordinate systems (EPSG codes) can/may/should work, just remember that some codes seem to not be supported by EE.
 - When you run the script you'll get a simple map visualization and a new Task will be created in the Tasks tab (right). `RUN` this task to have Google save the geotiff into your Google Drive.
 If you want, you can still change the file name and the resolution at this stage.
 Hit Run one more to start the job.
 Again, this job may take a long time when exporting large areas.
 - When the job is done, you'll see a check mark for your task.
 Click on the question mark and a popup will appear, hit `Open in Drive`.
 In Google Drive, download the geotiff.
+- Run TouchTerrain in standalone mode and set the importDEM parameter to your geotiff.
+To use the actual (source) resolution of the geotiff for generating your model, set printres to -1.

 ```